Sahana1234n/End-to-End-MedChat-using-RAG/README.md

 ✅ Can be deployed in AWS or Streamlit

---
+---

-Architecture
+** Architecture

-Data Ingestion – Load and preprocess medical text from textbooks and other sources.
+- Data Ingestion : Load and preprocess medical text from textbooks and other sources.

-Vectorization – Convert document chunks into embeddings and store in PineCone.
+- Vectorization : Convert document chunks into embeddings and store in PineCone.

-RAG Pipeline – Retrieve relevant documents for a user query and generate answers using LLaMA3.
+- RAG Pipeline : Retrieve relevant documents for a user query and generate answers using LLaMA3.

-Frontend Interface – Interactive chatbot using Flask.
---
+---

-Installation
+** Installation

 1. Clone the repository:
    - git clone <your-repo-url>